lorenzo-mechbau/burgers_static/README.rst

   # Declare the project name and version number and specify the languages
   # used.
 We must specify the *C* language irrespective of whether we use
   # it or not as it is required by MPI.
-  project(XXXXXXXX-Example VERSION X.Y.Z LANGUAGES C Fortran)
+  project(burgers_static-Example VERSION X.Y.Z LANGUAGES C Fortran)

   # Get CMake to find the OpenCMISS libraries.
 Because the OpenCMISS libraries
   # are not usually available in the system directories we will have to